Gameloft Montreal: 2003-2015: Constant growth

 On 27 June 2012, Gameloft Montreal released its last Asphalt game, Asphalt 7: Heat.
+It was a huge commercial success, selling several million copies.
+At launch, the game featured 15 tracks, 6 game modes, and over 60 cars.
 Subsequent development of the Asphalt franchise was entrusted to Gameloft Barcelona.
-Asphalt 7: Heat has received generally positive reviews, with an average score of 83 out of 100 on Metacritic.
+Asphalt 7: Heat received generally very positive reviews, with an average score of 83 out of 100 on Metacritic.
+The studio also released Modern Combat 4: Zero Hour the same year, which also received generally very positive reviews, with an average score of 82 out of 100 on Metacritic.

 In 2013, the studio released the open world Gangstar Vegas, which was a huge success.
-The game is still receiving updates in 2025.
+It is still receiving updates in 2026, and surpassed 200 million downloads in 2023.

 In 2014, Gameloft Montreal employed 415 people following a significant recruitment campaign.
-The following year the studio released Dungeon Hunter V.
+The following year, the studio released Dungeon Hunter V.